Kreyu/data-table-bundle/docs/features/pagination.md

 ---
-order: a
+order: d
 ---

 # Pagination

-The data tables can be _paginated_, which is crucial when working with extensive data sources.
+The data tables can be _paginated_, which is crucial when working with large data sources.

 ## Toggling the feature